 - Servant Leadership: Each student will understand how to be a servant leader.

-The Student Conduct Office is an office within Residence Life.
+The Student Conduct Department is a department within Residence Life.
 We support the educational mission of the university by upholding the Community Standards.
-The Grand Canyon University (GCU) Student Conduct Process is a fair and informal educational process designed to promote an educational environment and develop students to be a part of the global community.
+The GCU Student Conduct Process is a fair and informal educational process designed to promote an educational environment and develop students to be a part of the global community.

 For more information about the Community Standards, visitation privileges, alcohol and drug policies and more, refer to the Community Standards in the University Policy Handbook.

 Housing Operations helps you find your new home on campus.
 We organize the logistical needs of all students desiring to join the GCU residential community.
 Our goal is to provide student-centered customer service by keeping you informed about your housing opportunities.
 Learn about the housing application process, housing options for the upcoming academic year and more.

 Below is a list of items you will want to bring to your residence hall or apartment.
 Also included are things you may want to leave at home or are not allowed in either residence halls or apartments.
 If you have any questions, please contact the Department of Residence Life.